 The Mexican border it shares with the USA is the second largest border in the world.
 The largest border is shared between Canada and the USA.

-Mexico City is built on a lake called Texcoco, and is sinking bit by bit.
-Scientists reckon it has sunk more than 9 meters in some areas over the last 100 years due to the city’s growing population.
+Mexico City is built on a lake called Texcoco, which is sinking bit by bit.
+Scientists reckon it has sunk more than 9 meters in some areas over the last 100 years, due to the city’s growing population.

 Over 50% of the population of Mexico is under the age of 18.

 Mexico City is the eight richest city in the world, and is home to the richest man in the world, Carlos Slim.